Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Case Studies

 As mentioned before, our system does not make a priori assumptions based on the name of the package or its provenance.
-This is simply because ``legitimate libraries'' can be used with a malicious intent\footnote{Recall that we use the term \textit{legitimate libraries} to refer to those packages that are prevalently used in goodware or have been developed by a trusted party.}.
-This is precisely what happens with method-1075 (Fig.~\ref{tab:case:simplocker})---while the library is built by Google and widely used in goodware, \family{simplocker} heavily relies on it for malicious purposes.
+This is simply because ``legitimate libraries'' can be used with a malicious intent\footnote{Recall that the term \textit{legitimate libraries} refers to packages that are prevalently used in goodware or have been developed by a trusted party.}.
+This is precisely what happens with method-1075 ---while the library is built by Google and widely used in goodware, \family{simplocker} heavily relies on it for malicious purposes.